.

 adenoma-carcinoma-sequence_e

 You will need an empty colon for your colonoscopy.
 For 24 hours prior to your colonoscopy you can only drink clear fluids (no solid food).
 Clear fluids are fluids that can be poured through a sieve (no particulate matter) and can be seen through when placed in a glass.
 Clear fluids include broth or soup, apple juice, lemonade, jelly, and dilute green, orange or black tea or coffee and sports drinks such as Gatorade®, Lucozade® or Gastrolyte®.
-Ideally at least 3-4 litres of clear fluid should be drunk the day before your colonoscopy.
+Ideally at least 4-5 litres of clear fluid should be drunk from 24 hours before your colonoscopy until 6 hours before your colonoscopy (when drinking should cease).

 Bowel Prep

-PicoPrep® and Prep KitC are both 3-part laxatives taken orally the day before your colonoscopy and are available at most chemists without the need for a prescription.
-It is sold as a box of three sachets of white powder that are each mixed as a drink with water.
-Those having a morning colonoscopy drink their three sachets or bowel prep at 2pm, 4pm and 6pm the day before their colonoscopy.
-Those having an afternoon colonoscopy drink their three sachets of bowel prep at 6pm and 8pm (day before) and 6am (day of) their colonoscopy. (see Table 1).
+Each sachet consists of white powder which is mixed in a glass of water.
+Those having a morning colonoscopy drink a sachet of bowel prep at 2pm, 4pm, 6pm & 8pm the day before their colonoscopy.
+Those having an afternoon colonoscopy drink a sachet of bowel prep at 6pm and 8pm (the day before) and 6am and 7am (the day of) their colonoscopy. (see Table 1 below).

 Morning Colonoscopy Afternoon Colonoscopy